-The momentum of the Cambridge economy, driven by both biotechnology and software development, has increased over the year and will continue to do so through 2012.
-Proximity to world-class educational and medical institutions, cultural amenities, a highly educated workforce, an innovation driven business culture, and ongoing development of state-of-the-art Office/R&D facilities give the City a unique combination of strengths as both a business and a residential community.
+The momentum of the Cambridge economy, driven by both biotechnology and software development and bolstered by a university-based research community, has delivered a strong performance over the past year and will continue to do so through 2013.
+The City's proximity to world-class educational and medical institutions; cultural amenities; an innovation driven business culture; and ongoing development of state-of-the-art Office/R&D facilities provide a unique combination of attractions as both a business and a residential community.
+The ability to leverage these assets has contributed to an expanding city economy, despite the economic downturn of the past several years.